eworm-de/routeros-scripts/doc/netwatch-dns.md

     /tool/netwatch/add comment="doh, doh-cert=DigiCert Global Root G3" host=9.9.9.9;
     /tool/netwatch/add comment="doh, doh-cert=GTS Root R1" host=8.8.8.8;

+> ⚠️ **Warning**: Combining these techniques can cause some confusion and
+> troubles!
+Chances are that a service uses different certificates based
+> on indicated server name.

 Sometimes using just one specific (possibly internal) DNS server may be desired, with fallback in case it fails.
 This is possible as well: